Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Edges in the analog false vacuum

 \subsection{Eliminating edge nucleation}

-The solution to the problem identified above is to modify the contact angle $\theta$ by engineering the trapping potential, adding further structure beyond a bucket trap.
-This could be implemented in practice using, e.g., a digital micromirror device to sculpt an optical potential with the desired profile~\cite{Gauthier:2016dmd,Zou:2021opt}.
-In particular, if one can set $\theta=\uppi$, then the edge nucleation problem is immediately solved; it is then only possible to form an entire bubble, which can graze the boundary but not intersect it.
-The bulk nucleation of spherical bubbles then becomes the minimum-action Euclidean solution, and is therefore expected to be the dominant decay channel, as it is in the early-Universe scenarios we wish to probe.
+The solution to the problem identified above is to modify the contact angle $\theta$ by engineering the trapping potential.
+This could be implemented in practice using, e.g., a digital micromirror device to imprint the desired optical potential~\cite{Gauthier:2016dmd,Zou:2021opt}.
+In particular, setting $\theta=\uppi$ immediately solves the edge nucleation problem; bubbles can then graze the boundary but not intersect it.
+Bulk nucleation of spherical bubbles then becomes the minimum-action Euclidean solution and the dominant decay channel, as it is in the early-Universe scenarios we wish to probe.

-This can be achieved by creating a `trench' layer inside the walls of the box, in which the potential is lower than in the bulk region and the mean atomic density $n=(n_\down+n_\up)/2$ is therefore higher (see Fig.~\ref{fig:potentials}).
-The Euclidean action~\eqref{eq:euclidean-action} is directly proportional to $n$ due to the increased self-interaction energy of a higher-density condensate, so all bubble nucleation processes in the trench are exponentially suppressed compared to those in the bulk.
-As a result, we can treat the trench as being trapped in the false vacuum on the timescales relevant to bulk nucleation.
-Crucially, this means that the interface between a true vacuum bubble in the bulk and the high-density false vacuum in the trench consists of both a phase profile (i.e., a bubble wall) \emph{and} a density profile.
-As we show in detail in App.~\ref{sec:tensions}, this means that the associated surface tension is just the sum of the bubble wall tension and the false vacuum bulk--trench interface tension, $\sigma_\mathrm{tv}=\sigma_\mathrm{fv}+\sigma_\mathrm{b}$.
-Comparing with Eq.~\eqref{eq:contact-angle}, we see that the contact angle is $\theta=\uppi$ as desired; the energy cost of forming an interface with the trench repels any bubbles, and homogeneous nucleation of spherical bubbles in the bulk is preferred, solving the edge nucleation problem.
+This can be achieved by creating a `trench' layer inside the walls of the box, in which the potential is lower than in the bulk and the mean density $n=(n_\down+n_\up)/2$ is higher (see Fig.~\ref{fig:trapping-potentials}).
+The Euclidean action~\eqref{eq:euclidean-action} is directly proportional to $n$ due to the self-interaction energy of the condensate, so all nucleation processes in the trench are exponentially slower than those in the bulk.
+We can therefore treat the trench as being trapped in the false vacuum on the timescales relevant to bulk nucleation.
+Crucially, this means that the interface between a true vacuum bubble in the bulk and the high-density false vacuum in the trench consists of both a phase profile (a bubble wall) \emph{and} a density profile.
+As we show in detail in App.~\ref{sec:tensions}, this means that the associated tension is just the sum of the bubble wall tension and the false vacuum bulk--trench interface tension, $\sigma_\mathrm{tv}=\sigma_\mathrm{fv}+\sigma_\mathrm{b}$.
+Comparing with Eq.~\eqref{eq:contact-angle}, we see that the contact angle is $\theta=\uppi$ as desired; the energy cost of an interface with the trench repels any bubbles, and bulk nucleation of spherical bubbles is preferred, solving the edge nucleation problem.